-Tap on the main menu icon (three lines in the upper left corner) and quickly tap Efento ogo 10 times.
+Tap on the main menu icon (three lines in the upper left corner) and quickly tap the Efento logo 5 times.
 This will activate the Power user mode and give you access to full configuration of Efento loggers.

 Activate Power user mode to get access to full configuration options of Efento loggers.
 To activate Power user mode, quickly tap 5 times on the Efento logo in the Efento application main menu.